MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 ## Language
-Changes display language.
+Changes the display language.
 This field appears only when there is more than one language to choose from.

 The initial language is either determined by the administrator or by your browser settings when you sign up for [!INCLUDE[d365fin](includes/d365fin_md.md)].
-The language that you set will be used on all devices that you sign in from, such as a phone and tablet.
+The language that you set will be used on all devices that you sign in from, such as a phone or tablet.

 ## Changing When I Receive Notifications
 Choose this link to view or change the notifications that you get about certain events or changes in status, such as when you are about to invoice a customer who has an overdue balance, or the available inventory is lower than the quantity you are about to sell.
 For more information, see [Smart Notifications](ui-smart-notifications.md).